 One of the most cited anecdotes about Marimekko, a mainstay of Finnish design, is the story of how its massively popular Unikko (“poppy”) print was born: In the early 1960s, Marimekko founder and visionary Armi Ratia announced that the textile and clothing design house – in an effort to be bold and modern – would not do floral prints, because flowers were so much more beautiful in real life.
 In protest, legendary designer Maija Isola created the peppy poppy pattern.
 It went on to become one of the world’s most iconic prints.

-Unikko, which appears on everything from umbrellas to dresses to dishware, celebrates its 50th anniversary in 2014.
+Unikko, which appears on everything from umbrellas to dresses to dishware, celebrated its 50th anniversary in 2014.
 It continues to enjoy a strong presence along with other daily design essentials.

 At the Mikkonen-Young household in Helsinki, a range of Finnish design items is visible, including an Artek kitchen table, Arabia plates, Iittala drinking glasses, Fiskars scissors and knives, Muurame children’s furniture and Iittala Kivi votives.